kavishdev/kavishdev.github.io/_others/My Virtual Android.md

     Run the .exe file

-    If on Mac OS open and attach the dmg file by double clicking it and drag and drop the ```Android Studio``` application (Android Studio.app) to the link in the     dmg file
+    If on Mac OS :
+    open and attach the dmg file by double clicking it and drag and drop the ```Android Studio``` application (Android Studio.app) to the link in the dmg file.

 2.Create a virtual Device.